 As you probably are aware, the IELTS exam ranks your level of English mastery in four areas – Listening, Reading, Writing and Speaking.
 You are given a band score for each part of the test and the average of these produces your overall IELTS band score.
 The scores range from 1 to 9 and can include whole and half bands (e.g. 5.0, 5.5, 6.0, 6.5).
 It should be added that if the average across the four skills ends in .25, it is rounded up to the next half band, and if it ends in .75, it is rounded up to the next whole band.
-Thus, a candidate achieving 6.5 for Listening, 6.5 for Reading, 5.0 for Writing and 7.0 for Speaking would be awarded an overall band score of 6.5 (25 ÷ 4 = 6.25 = Band 6.5).
+Thus, a candidate achieving 6.5 for IELTS General Reading score, 6.5 for Listening, 5.0 for General Writing, and 7.0 for Speaking would be awarded an overall band score of 6.5 (25 ÷ 4 = 6.25 = Band 6.5).

 That’s all well and good to know, but how do you estimate what band YOU are currently at?

 1. Calculate Your IELTS (Academic or General) Reading and Listening Score

 It is relatively easy to calculate your band score in the Listening and Reading modules.
 In each of these sections you have to answer 40 questions each.
 Take one of these recommended free practice tests, and once you know the number of answers you got correct, use the chart below to estimate your band score for each module.
 (Note: The weighting varies slightly between the Listening and Reading modules and the Academic and Generic tests, so use this as a rough guide only.)

 2. Self Assess Your Writing and Speaking Score